Anxiety Disorders: A Comprehensive Overview from a Psychiatric Perspective

 - Suicide risk assessment

-Treatment is individualized and includes medication, therapy, or both.
+Treatment is individualized and may include medication, therapy, or both.

 1. Pharmacotherapy